Solange-s-Courses/ex4-spring-benjamin-and-yochai/README.md

 ## Known Bugs

-1. **Session Timeout**: Session timeout configuration is currently commented out in application.properties
-2. **File Upload Size**: Limited to 1MB for military ID documents
-3. **Admin Credentials**: Default admin credentials should be changed in production
+1. **Admin Credentials**: Default admin credentials should be changed in production

 ## SQL Import File